2742018/ai-for-the-arts/README.md

-# AI for the Arts Portfolio
+# AI for the Arts and Humanities Portfolio

 ## Purpose
-This repository showcases my coding exercises and creative exploration of AI for the Arts course.
+This repository showcases my coding exercises and creative exploration of AI for the Arts and Humanities course.

 ## Goals
 - Learn GitHub basics